abarrak/calculus.py/README.md

 # Calculus.py

-This is an interactive python tools meant to aid learning single-variable calculus
+This is an interactive python toolkit meant to aid learning single-variable calculus

 # License